 Skip To Main Content

-Here are six (easy!) website accessibility best practices every school should follow to get closer to ADA compliance.
+It's not too complex: here are six (easy!) website accessibility best practices every school should follow to get closer to ADA compliance while building a website that serves everyone better, including:

 2. Add Alt Text to Every Image

-alt text (Alternative Text) is essential for website visitors who use assistive technology, such as screen readers, and is first and foremost necessary for web accessibility.
-Screen readers will read alt text to users who are visually impaired so that they have an experience equal to those that have sight.
-A visitor with sight sees a classroom with children.
-Without alt text, a person who is blind hears: image 345781.
+Alt text (Alternative Text) is essential for website visitors who use assistive technology, such as screen readers, and is first and foremost necessary for web accessibility.
+Screen readers will read alt text to users who are visually impaired so that they have an experience equal to those with sight.
+A user with sight sees a photo of a classroom with children.
+Without alt text, a blind person hears: "image 34578."

 Download the accessibility updates guide